ksonod/newport_delay_stage_gui/README.md

 <img src="https://github.com/ksonod/newport_delay_stage_gui/blob/master/dls_gui_2.PNG" width="300px">

-## myfunc
-You can get the current position of your delay line stage.

 ## Avoiding Expected Errors at the Beginning
-- Please check whether you have [pythonnet](https://pypi.org/project/pythonnet/).
+- Check whether you have [pythonnet](https://pypi.org/project/pythonnet/).
-- Please check whether you are importing correct clr library.
+- Check whether you are importing correct clr library.
-- Please check the COM port.
+- Check the COM port.
+If you are not sure whether you can communicate with your delay stage, you can use the official software.
+- Put the DLS_GUI_control.py and myfunc.py in the same directory.

 ## Useful References
 - Official document: https://www.newport.com/mam/celum/celum_assets/resources/DL_Controller_-_Command_Interface_Manual.pdf?1